 VTA has incurred expenditures associated with the issuance of debt used to finance project expenditures for the Measure A Program.
-VTA developed an allocation methodology for these expenditures that was approved during fiscal year 2011 that uses the amount of bond proceeds spent on a project as a percentage of total bond proceeds spent as the base for allocating the capitalized bond interest.
+VTA developed an allocation methodology for these expenditures that was approved during the fiscal year 2011 that uses the amount of bond proceeds spent on a project as a percentage of total bond proceeds spent as the base for allocating the capitalized bond interest.
 Prior to the approval of the allocation methodology, all capitalized bond interest was recorded as part of the BART Silicon Valley Extension project, as most of the bond proceeds were spent on this project.
-For the fiscal year ended June 30, 2019, the Measure A Program recorded \$40.5 million in capitalized bond interest and other bond charges, of which \$28.0 million relates to 2010 Bonds.
-Total capitalized interest related to all bonds that was allocated to projects amounted to \$32.7 million for fiscal year ended June 30, 2019.
+For the fiscal year ended June 30, 2020, the Measure A Program reflected approximately \$40.1 million in total interest and bond charges.

 A portion of the bond proceeds was spent on the Low Floor Light Rail Vehicles project, which was placed into service in June 2003.
-As such, the cumulative bond interest through June 30, 2019 allocated to this project was expensed and reported as repayment of debt interest and other bond charges in the Budgetary Comparison Schedule.
-For the year ended June 30, 2019, the Measure A Program recorded \$7.8 million interest expense, which includes those relating to closed projects that are not capitalized as part of the project expenditures.
+As such, the cumulative bond interest through June 30, 2020 allocated to this project was expensed and reported as repayment of debt interest and other bond charges in the Budgetary Comparison Schedule.
+For the year ended June 30, 2020, the Measure A Program recorded \$10.7 million interest expense relating to closed projects, that are not capitalized as part of the project expenditures.

 2000 Measure A Transit Improvement Program

 [A Fund of the Santa Clara Valley Transportation Authority]

 Notes to Budgetary Comparison Schedule

-For the Fiscal Year Ended June 30, 2019
+For the Fiscal Year Ended June 30, 2020

-The following table shows the allocation of cumulative capitalized bond interest through June 30, 2019 as well as the allocation of capitalized bond interest for fiscal year 2019 based on the approved allocation methodology (in thousands).
-This includes only open projects as of fiscal year 2019.
+The following table shows the allocation of cumulative capitalized bond interest through June 30, 2020 as well as the allocation of capitalized bond interest for fiscal year 2020 based on the approved allocation methodology (in thousands).
+This includes only open projects.

-Cumulative
+Cumulative Cumulative

-Through Cı ımulative

-June 30, Fisc Fiscal Year Through
+Through Fiscal Year Through

-Program Name 2018 2019 Jun e 30, 2019
+Program Name June 30, 2019 2020 June 30, 2020

-VTA's BART Silicon Valley Extension \$ 284,086 \$ 29,844 \$ 313,930
+VTA'S BART Silicon Valley Extension \$ 313,930 \$ 27,901 \$ 341,832

 Light Rail Program:

-Santa Clara Pocket Track 5,054 913 5,967
+Santa Clara Pocket Track 5,967 451 6,418

-Double Track 3,301 596 3,897
+Double Track 3,897 582 4,479

-Eastridge Transit Center - CELR 1,148 208 1,356
+Eastridge Transit Center - CELR 1,356 203 1,558

-Light Rail Extension 16,611 727 17,338
+Light Rail Extension 17,338 - 17,338

-New Light Rail Corridor Development 247 15 262
+New Light Rail Corridor Development 262 15 277

-DTEV-CELR To Eastridge 51 7 58
+DTEV-CELR To Eastridge 58 - 58

-LRT Extension to Vasona Junction 34 6 40
+LRT Extension to Vasona Junction 40 3 43

-Bus Program 52 9 61
+Bus Program 61 9 70

 Commuter Rail Program:

 Dumbarton Rail Corridor 128 - 128

-Caltrain Service Upgrades 5,185 311 5,496
+Caltrain Service Upgrades 5,496 153 5,649

-Measure A Program-Wide 644 39 683
+Measure A Program-Wide 683 39 722

-Total Allocated Capitalized Bond Interest \$ 316,541 \$ 32,675 \$ 349,216
+Total Allocated Capitalized Bond Interest \$ 349,216 \$ 29,356 \$ 378,572